JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt7.md

 Next time around, I'll summarize all the things you need to design a Cockcroft-Walton half wave rectifier and call it done.

+**Edited 2020-04-18:**
+*I don't think it's clear in the text above, but the equation and the measurements are for a **half wave** Cockcroft-Walton voltage multiplier.*

 Oh, wait.